 I’m only scratching the surface, but I encourage all workplaces, colleagues, friends, and family to be empathetic about the unique set of judgements and separate expectations of women, individuals, and couples without kids.

 What’s the auditing process to ensure everyone is thriving?
-Childfree and single people shouldn’t have to carry the load just as people with family deserve flexibility and judgment-free zones to do their very best work.
+Childfree and single people shouldn’t have to carry the load just as people with family and those who decide to have kids deserve flexibility and judgment-free zones to do their very best work.

 Where I Am Right Now

-I can confidently say that we have never regretted our decision about kids.
-Granted, I know this is not true for everyone, but we feel comforted in knowing the plan for the future.
+I can confidently say that we have never regretted our decision and conscious decision about kids.
+Granted, I know this is not true for everyone, but we feel comforted in knowing the plan for the future and making the conscious decision to not have children.

 Sure, I feel slight twinges of sadness when I see birth announcements, family holiday photos, Instagram Stories with babies cooing, kids playing or making funny faces.
 Most importantly, I just feel pure joy for my friends, family, and strangers in these moments!